LBC building

 Activities within the Center include:

 • Managing the Experiential Learning Requirement, which calls for Stetson business students to participate in two major professional development activities prior to graduation.
-These activities include internships, study abroad experiences, participation on competition teams, etc.
+These activities include internships, study abroad experiences, participation in competition teams, etc.

 • Expanding the international study opportunities available for students to travel and study with business faculty.

 • Promotes professionalism within the community and School of Business with a Professionalism Certificate.
-Students who participate in this three month program participate in expert-led seminars, peer networking sessions, experiential learning, book club meetings and a micro internship.
+Students who participate in this three-month program participate in expert-led seminars, peer networking sessions, experiential learning, book club meetings, and a micro internship.
 Completing the program gives students a competitive advantage in the workforce, as well as ELR credit and five cultural credits.

 About J.J.
 Master

-Joe Master
+Joe Master profile picture